 A cosmogenic 38Ar-based CRE age of maskelynite and pyroxene was calculated for Dhofar 019, which averages 15.7 (±0.7) m.y.
 (Korochantseva et al., 2009).
 When combined with the estimated terrestrial age of 0.34 (±0.04) m.y., it is concluded that ejection from Mars occurred 16.0 (±0.7) m.y. ago.
 This long CRE age is at the theoretical limit of the calculated delivery time of material to Earth from Mars.
 Cosmic ray exposure ages have now been determined for many martian meteorites, and Mahajan (2015) compiled a chart based on the reported CRE ages for 53 of them.
 He concluded that together these 53 meteorites represent 10 distinct impact events which occurred 0.92 m.y., 2.12 m.y., 2.77 m.y., 4.05 m.y., 7.3 m.y., 9.6 m.y., 11.07 m.y., 12.27 m.y., 15 m.y., and 16.73 m.y.see his chart here.
 It was argued that Dhofar 019 was launched in a unique impact on Mars.
-In a subsequent review based on multiple criteria, Irving et al. (2017 [#2068]) made a new determination of the number of separate launch events associated with the known (101) martian meteorites.
+In a subsequent review based on multiple criteria, Irving et al. (2017 [#2068]) made a new determination of the number of separate launch events associated with the known (101 at the time of their study) martian meteorites.
 They speculate that the number could be as few as twenty, and concur with Mahajan (2015) that Dhofar 019 represents a unique ejection event.

 The specimen of Dhofar 019 shown above is a 0.16 g interior partial slice.
 The photo below shows the in situ mass of Dhofar 019 as it was found in the desert.